FelixBBL/Otsar/README.md

 ## Practice modes

-Three modes are currently availabe:
+Three modes are currently available:

 **1. Typed answer.** Type the gloss into the field.
 Unsure of the meaning?
 Open the context verse.
 The classic method for a serious study session.